Fuselloviridae: Structure

 Viruses in Fuselloviridae are enveloped, with lemon-shaped geometries.
 The diameter is around 60 nm, with a length of 100 nm.
-Genomes are circular, around 17.3 kb in length.
+Genomes consist of double-stranded circular DNA, around 17.3 kb in length.
 Biochemical characterization of SSV1, a prototypical fusellovirus, showed that virions are composed of four virus-encoded structural proteins, VP1 to VP4, as well as one DNA-binding chromatin protein of cellular origin.
 The virion proteins VP1, VP3, and VP4 undergo posttranslational modification by glycosylation, seemingly at multiple sites.
 VP1 is also proteolytically processed.
 SSV1 virions contain glycerol dibiphytanyl glycerol tetraether (GDGT) lipids, which appear to be acquired by the virus in a selective manner from the host cytoplasmic membrane.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by adsorption into the host cell.
 DNA templated transcription is the method of transcription.
 Sulfolobus shibatae, S. solfataricus, and S. islandicus serve as the natural host.
 Fuselloviruses are released from the host without causing cell lysis by a budding mechanism, similar to that employed by enveloped eukaryotic viruses.